Implantation (embryology): Uterine glands

 Not only the lining of the uterus transforms, but the secretion from its glands changes.
 This change is induced by increased levels of progesterone from the corpus luteum.
-The target of the secretions is the embryoblast, and has several functions on it.

 Nourishment

 The embryo spends approximately 72 hours in the uterine cavity before implanting.
 In that time, it cannot receive nourishment directly from the blood of the mother, and must rely on secreted nutrients into the uterine cavity, e.g. iron and fat-soluble vitamins.

 Growth and implantation

 In addition to nourishment, the endometrium secretes several steroid-dependent proteins, important for growth and implantation.
 Cholesterol, and steroids are also secreted.
 Implantation is further facilitated by synthesis of matrix substances, adhesion molecules and surface receptors for the matrix substances.

 Clinical significance

 Implantation failure

 Reproduction in humans is not very efficient.
 Only around 30% of natural conceptions result in successful pregnancies.
 Of the failed pregnancies around 85% are due to implantation failure.
 Implantation failure is considered to be caused by inadequate uterine receptivity in two-thirds of cases, and by problems with the embryo itself in the other third.
 Most IVF procedures fail because of implantation failure accounting for almost half of all pregnancy failures.

 Inadequate uterine receptivity may be caused by abnormal cytokine and hormonal signaling as well as epigenetic alterations.
 Recurrent implantation failure is a cause of female infertility.
 Therefore, pregnancy rates can be improved by optimizing endometrial receptivity for implantation.
 Evaluation of implantation markers may help to predict pregnancy outcome and detect occult implantation deficiency.
 As part of the organ-on-a-chip program, an endometrium-on-a-chip has been developed to model the functioning of the endometrium that could more clearly identify causes of implantation failure.
 Organoids have also been developed to model the endometrium and its role in implantation.

 In women with more than three implantation failures in assisted reproduction, a review of several small randomized controlled studies estimated that the use of adjunct low molecular weight heparin improves live birth rate by approximately 80%.
 Luteal phase support can include the use of progesterone and human chorionic gonadotropin (hCG) to improve the chances of a successful implantation.